Cozokim/Formation-Projects/README.md

 Here is a list of all the projects i did during my formation

+All of them include a presentation i did (pptx).
 Don't hesitate to check them out !